vjache/klips/README.md

 ```

 The method `flush` allow us to apply a set of facts to the rule system WM.
-We should know some high level view about how such an application handled:
+We should have some high level view about how such an application handled:
 ```plain
 1. facts pushed to queue the `qf`
 2. while `qf` is not empty repeat